 Finish things off by swirling in some cream and adding salt and pepper as needed.

 Once I have the soup all warm and happy in my bowl, I like to grind a little more black pepper over the top since the spice of the pepper really balances the flavors.
-And then I like to dip some bread into the soup, because YUM. 🙂
+And then I like to dip some bread into the bowl, because YUM. 🙂

 Any of my no-knead breads would be awesome here: my olive oil and rosemary no-knead bread, my garlic and thyme skillet focaccia, or my sage and olive skillet focaccia.
 Just break off a piece, dip it into the soup, and enjoy.